nevdullcode/vagrant-jupyterhub/README.md

-sudo vagrant plugin install vagrant-vbguest git clone https://www.github.com/nevdullcode/vagrant-jupyterhub cd vagrant-jupyterhub vagrant up vagrant reload
+sudo vagrant plugin install vagrant-vbguest git clone https://www.github.com/nevdullcode/vagrant-jupyterhub cd vagrant-jupyterhub
+./setup-base.sh
+vagrant up
 ```

-If everything installed successfully, then you may [visit your JupyterHub!](http://localhost:8000/)
+If everything installed successfully, then you may [visit your JupyterHub!](http://192.168.33.10:8000/)

 ## Usernames and Passwords
 **You will want to use the vagrant user account when logging into the JupyterHub WebUI:**